Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 The above diagram shows the role of marginal pricing in defining the wholesale energy price and how this has a knock on to consumer energy pricing.

-What marginal pricing means in practice is that a unit cost to generate energy, which is higher than what it cost, is assigned.
+What marginal pricing means in practice is that a unit cost to generate energy, which is higher than what it cost to do so, is assigned.
 Due to this system, there is little incentive provided to energy generating companies to reduce the price of the most expensive way of generating energy.

 Marginal pricing has also been criticised as running opposed to the UK government’s own targets to fully decarbonise the power sector by 2035 (IEA, 2024).